acreilly/phase_0_unit_1/week_2/4_Your_Own_Website_Solo_Challenge/my_reflection.md

 * What was your process?
 What worked and didn't work?
   - I wireframed then coded.
 I wanted it to be a one page deal, no scrolling down, keeping the body a scroll while the header and footer remain.
 I was trying to add the awesome fonts for my facebook, linkedin, and github page but unfortunately they wouldn't show up on the page and I couldn't figure out how to get them to.
 * What would you like to add or change about the site next?
   - I would like to add the font awesome icons for links.
 I would like to figure out why it won't show up.
+I also don't like the amount of whitespace I have on the right hand side.
+I would like to restyle the website to make it look even without streaching the body to full extent.
 * Was it difficult to apply the material you learned?
 Did you find anything in your research you thought was super cool?
   -I found it relatively easy.
 I had to research how to add the | between the navigation elements.
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.